 DIGNITY's Talent Programme for Students

 Are you looking for a unique opportunity to contribute to the global fight against torture and organized violence as part of your study programme?
 Are you driven by a desire to learn and to put knowledge to work?
-Do you have a documented interest in DIGNITY’s field of work and a strong academic record?
+Do you have a documented interest related to DIGNITY’s field of work and a strong academic record?
 If so, DIGNITY’s Talent Programme might be for you.

 About the Programme